 To protect the integrity of the overall NEPTUNE study, prioritize the utilization of its resources for scientific advancement, ensure regulatory compliance and monitor participant burden, ancillary studies must be reviewed and approved by the NEPTUNE Ancillary Study Review Committee (ARC) and the Steering Committee (SC) before submission of a proposal for funding from NephCure.

 NephCure Kidney International-CureGN Pilot Project Grant Program

-NephCure Kidney International announces a research grant program to support investigator-initiated studies that employ CureGN resources to advance clinical and translational research in glomerular disease.
+NephCure announces the second call for applications for a research grant program to support investigator-initiated studies that employ CureGN resources to advance clinical and translational research in glomerular disease.
 The program is open to all scientists, including those within and outside of the CureGN Consortium.
 Proposed projects are limited to those that can be used to generate feasibility data to support additional research aimed toward advancing diagnosis, treatment or cure of human glomerular disease.
-NephCure will provide funding of up to $50,000 direct cost for two projects after a competitive process to select the most meritorious project.
+NephCure will provide funding of up to $50,000 direct cost for two projects after a competitive process to select the most meritorious projects.

 NOTE: In any one calendar year, applicants can apply for funding to either the NephCure-Neptune or NephCure-CureGN program but cannot apply to both programs simultaneously.

 Department of Defense: Peer-Reviewed Medical Research Program